-Trading Places: How Banks and Retailers Can Learn From Each OtherPartner and Co-head of the European Retail Practice at Oliver Wyman Partner in Oliver Wyman's Financial Services Practice
+Trading Places: How Banks and Retailers Can Learn From Each OtherPartner and Global Co-lead for the Retail Practice at Oliver Wyman Partner in Oliver Wyman's Financial Services Practice

 What do banks and retailers have in common?
 For decades, both relied on rolling out new branches and stores and merging with competitors to improve their economics and prospects.
 Today, the rollout game is over in most markets, but both businesses now find themselves fighting off potentially disruptive new entrants, such as peer-to-peer lenders and online grocers.

 In this cutthroat environment, advantage can be gained by simply executing better than competitors.
 But many of the biggest opportunities for differentiation will come from exploiting competitors’ blind spots by using tactics from a different industry – one that is already setting a new standard for customers’ expectations.

 Take banks, for example.
 Our research shows that most customers perceive that all banks have similar services and offer less value for their money than they can find at a local grocery store.
 That’s because, unlike retailers, banks never developed a keen fear of losing customers.
 They didn’t need to.
 Customers rarely switched banks.
 So banks grew profits by expanding the number of ways that they could extract value from customers instead of striving to offer them the best possible proposition.

 But what if banks behaved more like retailers that can lose a customer at the drop of a hat?
 What if they began to obsess about customer behaviors and preferences in the same way that a retailer does, eliminating hassles and discovering new ways to make them happy?

 But what if banks behaved more like retailers that can lose a customer at the drop of a hat?